RecallGraph/RecallGraph/README.md

 Run tests via the web interface or `foxx-cli`.
 Note that the tests take quite some time to finish, and only print their results in a batch at the end.
 It may look like your database has gone out for lunch, but it is actually busy crunching numbers.
 Use `top` or equivalent to monitor the process if you're unsure.

 ### Docs ###
+* Some documentation is already available through the Swagger interface.
+* Detailed API docs are available [here](https://github.com/adityamukho/evstore/wiki/API).
-Some documentation is already available through the Swagger interface.
-More detailed documentation is actively being worked on, and will be available through the web interface as well as on the project wiki very soon.
+* Detailed technical documentation is actively being worked on, and will be available in the project wiki very soon.

 ### Limitations ###
 1. Although the test cases are quite extensive and have good coverage, this service has only been tested on single-instance DB deployments, and **not on clusters**.